-The UK tax treatment of lone parents is used as the empirical environment for our policy reform analysis.1 As in North America this group has been the subject of a number of tax and benefit reforms, see Blundell and Hoynes (2004), for example.
+The tax treatment of lone parents in the UK is used as the empirical environment for our analysis.1 As in North America, this group has been the subject of a number of tax and benefit reforms, see Blundell and Hoynes (2004).
 These reforms can provide useful variation for assessing the reliability of structural models.
-In particular, we use the 1999 Working Families' Tax Reform (WFTC) in the UK which considerably increased the generosity of in-work benefits/tax credits for lone parents, see Adam and Browne (2009).
+In particular, we use the 1999 Working Families' Tax Reform (WFTC) in the UK which considerably increased the generosity of in-work benefits/tax credits for lone parents, see Brewer (2001).
+The WFTC programme uses hours-contingent payments.2 Eligibility requires parents to be working in a job with at least 16 hours of work per week.